AutoGluon Tabular - Foundational Models

 1. Mitra: AutoGluon’s Tabular Foundation Model

-Mitra is a new state-of-the-art tabular foundation model developed by the AutoGluon team, natively supported in AutoGluon with just three lines of code via predictor.fit()).
+Mitra is a tabular foundation model developed by the AutoGluon team, natively supported in AutoGluon with just three lines of code via predictor.fit()).
 Built on the in-context learning paradigm and pretrained exclusively on synthetic data, Mitra introduces a principled pretraining approach by carefully selecting and mixing diverse synthetic priors to promote robust generalization across a wide range of real-world tabular datasets.

 🧠 Mitra supports both zero-shot and fine-tuning modes and runs seamlessly on both GPU and CPU.
 Its weights are fully open-sourced under the Apache-2.0 license, making it a privacy-conscious and production-ready solution for enterprises concerned about data sharing and hosting.